Red River (1948 film): Production

 Red River was filmed in 1946, copyrighted in 1947, and widely released on September 17, 1948.
 Footage from Red River was later incorporated into the opening montage of Wayne's last film, The Shootist, to illustrate the backstory of Wayne's character.
 The film was nominated for Academy Awards for Best Film Editing (Christian Nyby) and Best Writing, Motion Picture Story (Borden Chase).
-John Ford, who worked with Wayne on many films such as Stagecoach, The Searchers and The Man Who Shot Liberty Valance, was so impressed with Wayne's performance that he is reported to have said: "I didn't know the big son of a bitch could act!"
+John Ford, who worked with Wayne on many films such as Stagecoach, and later The Searchers and The Man Who Shot Liberty Valance, reportedly said of Wayne's performance in Red River that "I didn't know the big son of a bitch could act!"

 Hawks felt Dru's final speech after Dunson and Matt fight didn't work, wishing his original choice to play Tess Margaret Sheridan had been available.
 He felt Sheridan could have done a far better job of delivering the lines than Dru did.

 The film was shot in black and white rather than color, because director Howard Hawks found Technicolor technology to be too "garish" for the realistic style desired.
 But as with many remembrances of Hawks, he has also said the exact opposite to Peter Bogdanovich, to whom he claimed that he wished he had shot the picture in color, especially the sequence involving driving the cattle across the Red River.
 Had he done so, he thought it would have made a lot more money.
 Second unit director Arthur Rosson was given credit in the opening title crawl as co-director.
 He shot parts of the cattle drive and some action sequences.
 The film's ending differed from that of the original story.
 In Chase's original Saturday Evening Post story, published in 1946 as "Blazing Guns on the Chisholm Trail", Valance shoots Dunson dead in Abilene and Matt takes his body back to Texas to be buried on the ranch.